 - Start your design with your UML diagram.
 Given this diagram, produce the required components for part 1.
 It is likely that you will make changes to these as you start your implementation for part 2.
 This is OK! - Implement and test your classes incrementally.
-Convince yourself that the small pieces are working properly before you move on to more complicated pieces.
-Note that you may implement multiple "driver" classes to test these various components.

-- As you implement your classes, make sure to keep your UML diagram and your documentation up to date. - Implement your project by following the sequence of milestones that we have supplied. - Work closely with your partner.
+Convince yourself that the small pieces are working properly before you move on to more complicated pieces. - As you implement your classes, make sure to keep your UML diagram and your documentation up to date. - Implement your project by following the sequence of milestones that we have supplied. - You may find that setLeftWheelVelocity() is a more reliable way to move the Finch than setLeftWheelToTravel. - Work closely with your partner.
 Ideally, work will be done only when both of you are present.
 Also: as one person is typing, the other should be looking over the shoulder of the "driver" to make explicit statements about what should be typed next and to check what is being typed. - Your program must be your own work.
 Do not discuss or look at the solutions of other groups in the class.
 However, you may discuss general issues (i.e., not directly related to the project requirements) with your classmates, as well as use the book and the resources available on the net. - Start your work early.
 This is not a trivial programming assignment. - Ask for help early.
-If you are stuck on something, talk to the TA or the instructor sooner than later (this is what we are here for). - See the Finch API documentation for a list of methods that will allow you to access the sensors and to produce behavior. - Use the Finch.buzz() method to produce tones. - Wheel motions may be inprecise on the Finches, especially at low velocities.
+If you are stuck on something, talk to the TA or the instructor sooner than later (this is what we are here for). - See the Finch API documentation for a list of methods that will allow you to access the sensors and to produce behavior. - Use the Finch.buzz() method to produce tones. - Wheel motions may be imprecise on the Finches, especially at low velocities.
 In addition, there will be some variation in behavior between the individual Finches.